GeoscienceAustralia/atmospheric_tomography_laser/doc/AtmosphericTomography-UserManual.md

 % Atmospheric Tomography User Manual
-% Sangeeta Bhatia
+% Andew Feitz, Andrew Francis and Sangeeta Bhatia

 # About the software

 The Atmospheric Tomography software is a command line tool written in python to estimate the emission rate of a point source from concentration data.
 It implements an extension of the Bayesian inversion method outlined in [this](http://www.sciencedirect.com/science/article/pii/S187661021300550X) paper.

 This manual walks a user through the steps needed to run the Atmospheric Tomography program.
-Please report any errors or omissions to the author.
+Please report any errors or omissions to the authors.

 # Installation